conmurphy/hands-on-lab-terraform/README.md

 When the plan completes, you should then see the option to Confirm and Apply

-Verify the resources have been created
+Verify the resources have been created on the APIC GUI.

 ## Optional: Other Useful Terraform Commands
 Here are some further Terraform commands you might find useful when working with the CLI